Protoneer/Simple-Automated-Optical-Inspection/MVP.md

 * After the photo shoot check the photos and list incorrect items for marking.

 ## Later Stage Ideas
+* Add offset.
+Allowing multiple panels to be tested from the same component positions.

 * Use fids to align panel and for sub-panels.
 * Use hardware position file to centre on components.
 * Computer vision